-1.5.2 Samplink for Sampling Teledyne provides an additional interfacing product that collects Data Retrieval data from the sampler's memory.
-Samplink runs on a laptop computer that can be taken to the sampling installation to collect the data by connecting to the port on the side of the sampler controller, labeled PRINTER.
+1.7.2 Samplink for Sampling Data Retrieval

+Teledyne Isco provides an additional interfacing product for collecting data from the sampler's memory.
+Samplink runs on a laptop computer that can be taken to the sampling installation to collect the data by connecting to the port on the side of the sampler controller labeled PRINTER.
 Samplink collects the data and formats it into two files: a text file and a Flowlink compatible sample event file.
 The text file can be loaded into a word processor for editing.
-Samplink's text file contains the same two reports produced by the Field Printer (no longer sold by Teledyne).
+Samplink's text file contains the same two reports produced by the Field Printer (no longer sold).
 The first report contains sampler status information and program settings.
 The second report contains the sampling results.
 Because the text file is pre-formatted into report form, you can use DOS printing commands to print the file without editing with a word processor.
+The sample event files are identical to those created by Flowlink when it retrieves sample event data from a flow meter.
+Because these files are fully compatible with Flowlink, Flowlink can use the files in its sampling reports and graphs.